 - Special Needs Planning–If you have a child that is disabled or has special needs, estate planning is especially critical.
-Having a special needs trust for your child helps to ensure that your child or someone you trust will have access to funds, should you or your spouse unexpectedly pass away.
+Having a special needs Trustee for your child helps ensure that your child will be taken care of and not lose governmental benefits.

 - LGBT Family Planning– Although gay marriage is now recognized, many gay people still have hostile families to their spouses.
 Many employers and institutions are reluctant to acknowledge gay spouses and partners.
 Some state governments attempt to chip away at the rights that the Supreme Court recognized for gay couples.
 Planning your estate is essential to ensure that your spouse and partner are protected.